top of page

 Senior women in technology leadership often carry a specific set of pressures that aren't always visible to those around them, and aren't always easy to articulate.

-What those pressures look like:
+What these challenges look like:

 • The complexity of senior stakeholder dynamics takes more energy than it should